Game Boy Camera calibration

 Download the save file and get yourself a GB Operator.

 Don't open this calibration save in a emulator.
-You see, emulators don't have camera hardware, so you'll end up with is a crash.
+Emulators don't have camera hardware, so you'll end up with a crash.
 Not only that, it'll rewrite the save and any camera you upload it into will think it's already calibrated.
-If you're curious, go for it, but don't expect anything to work properly if you do.
-You'll need to redownload the save and run the calibration on your actual camera.
+Givr it a try if you're curious.
+Just remember to redownload the save and run the calibration on your actual camera afterward.

 Step 3:Calibrating the camera